percona/pmm-doc/docs/using/platform/security-threat-tool.md

 ---

 All checks run on the PMM Client side.
-Results are sent to PMM Server where a summary count is shown in the *Failed security checks* panel on the *Home Dashboard*, with details in the *PMM Database Checks* dashboard.
+Results are sent to PMM Server where a summary count is shown on the *Home Dashboard*, with details in the *PMM Database Checks* dashboard.

 Checks are automatically downloaded from Percona Enterprise Platform and run every 24 hours.
 (This period is not configurable.)

 **Check results data *always* remains on the PMM Server.** It is not related to anonymous data sent for Telemetry purposes.

-The PMM *Home Dashboard* shows the number of failed checks classed as critical (red), major (amber), and trivial (blue).
+The *Failed security checks* panel on the *Home Dashboard* shows the number of failed checks classed as *critical* (red), *major* (amber), and *trivial* (blue).

 ![Failed security checks panel](../../_images/PMM_Home_Dashboard_Panels_Failed_Security_Checks.jpg)